NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

     are found.

  2. **Pid Reference File (persistent identifier)**

+    A metadata's pid reference file's permanent address is calculated by using the SHA-256 hash of the given PID as the base, and then applying the HashStore folder layout structure.

     Every metadata document that is stored also generates a pid reference file.
 This pid reference file contains the content identifier that the PID describes, and lives in